practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 nothing more than an amalgamation of good ideas that other people have come up with, I'd love to hear what you think might be worth adding to the mix.

+> **UPDATE**: Although this article recommends using `tail -f` to watch logs in real
+> time, it may be [better to use less +F][less], because it makes scrollbacks
+> easier and can resume realtime monitoring at any time.
+Thanks to @sduckett for the suggestion.

 [mendicant]: http://mendicantuniversity.org
 [travis]: http://about.travis-ci.org/docs/user/getting-started/
 [lean]: http://en.wikipedia.org/wiki/Lean_software_development